-What do feel when you think about cloud security?Are you aware of the recent development of cloud security issues?
-Do you consult and data expert before putting your data in the cloud?
-Do you think that your data is more secured in the cloud in terms of data integrity and confidentiality?
+What do you feel when you think about cloud security?Are you aware of the recent development of cloud security issues?
+Do you consult the data experts before putting your data in the cloud?
+Do you think that your data is more secured in a cloud in terms of data integrity and confidentiality?

 Data is the core of any business, and most of the IT manager do not consider set aside a budget for data security unless there is a major data security breach in the organization.Remember that data is key element of a business.Therefore, when we talk about cloud security, we mean the security of data that is stored in the cloud.

 Remember that cloud security, primarily, depends on the types of cloud service and deployment models.
 The most popular types of cloud services are SaaS, PaaS, IaaS, and some widely-used cloud deployment models are public, private, hybrid, community.
 According cloud experts that private cloud is considered to be the most secure model for data.